-Heritage Branch Heritage.Branch@nt.gov.au 08 8999 5039
+Heritage Branch Heritage.Branch@nt.gov.au - Heritage property conservation and management advice heritagegrants@nt.gov.au - Grants administration and support 08 8999 5039

 The Heritage Branch

 The Heritage Branch works with the community to conserve the unique and diverse heritage of the Northern Territory.
 The Branch supports the Heritage Council, provides advice about heritage management, promotes heritage, encourages good conservation practice, oversees the NT Heritage Grants Program and the Rates Relief Program, and works with other government departments to conserve government-owned heritage assets.